rschragger/BC05-02-Work-Day-Planner/README.md

 A day planner to show you where you are in your day's progress

 ## Description
-Demonstrate understanding of Bootstrap and JQuery by making a day planner
+A demonstration of Bootstrap and JQuery by using a day planner and the requirements.
+Planner is set to 9am-5pm hours as a default and users can add appointments and information to an hourly table.
+The table rows change colour to indicate what rows have passed and which ones are presently relevant and upcoming.

 ## Table of Contents